-Units: 1.00-4.00 18.0 hours lecture

-For re-entry students and those in transition.
+Units: 1.00-4.00 18.0 - 72.0 hours lecture maximum For re-entry students and those in transition.
 Offered in four modules: Enhancing Personal Effectiveness; Taking Responsibility for Yourself; Communicating Effectively; and Balancing Family, School and Self.
 Other topics include motivation, problem solving and decision-making.
 Open-entry/ open exit.
-Units do not apply to the associate degree and offered credit/no-credit only.
+Units do not apply to the associate degree.
+Offered credit/no-credit or pass/no-pass only.

-COUNS 070 BECOMING A SUCCESSFUL DISTANCE LEARNING STUDENT
+COUNS 070 DISTANCE LEARNING AND STRATEGIES FOR SUCCESS

-Provides skills necessary to be a successful distance learning student, including word processing, synchronous (chat) and asynchronous (email) discussion tools, and Internet research.
-Includes a review of personal learning styles and time management.
-Familiarity with the Windows operating system and keyboarding is assumed.
-Offered credit/no-credit only.
+Units: 1.00 18.0 hours lecture maximum Provides students with the skills necessary to be a successful online student.
+Topics include: word processing, synchronous chat, asynchronous chat, email, the internet, learning styles, test taking strategies and time management.
+Familiarity with the Windows operating systems is necessary.
+Offered credit/no-credit or pass/no-pass only.